Careers for Graduates with BS & PhD Physics Degree

 To become a professional in the field, physics, like all the sciences and mathematics, medicine, dentistry, etc., requires education and training beyond the bachelor's physics degree; that is, it requires the PhD Physics degree.
 In general, this means another five or six years of schooling -- but it is not costly.
-In the graduate PhD Physics program at Kent State University, graduate assistants normally receive a full tuition scholarship and are paid stipends ($2,000 per month during the academic year).
+In the graduate PhD Physics program at Kent State University, graduate assistants normally receive a full tuition scholarship and are paid nine-month stipends ($18,540) during the academic year.
 In return, the student must render service to the Physics Department as a TA (teaching assistant) or an RA (research assistant).
 Both responsibilities provide good experience for the PhD Physics student, and, as an RA, the student works in his/her research area.
 A very useful guide for students preparing to apply for graduate school has been compiled by the physics department at Oregon State.

 A list of the largest industrial employers of PhD physicists was obtained in 1998 by the Education and Employment Statistics Division of the American Institute of Physics (AIP).

 The flowchart below outlines some of the career paths that are possible for graduates with bachelor's physics degrees.
 For new graduates at the bachelor level, there are fewer jobs in physics than, for example, in chemistry or engineering; however, there are also fewer applicants competing for those jobs.

 Some of the industries that hire graduates with a bachelor's degree in physics include: electrical/electronics; semiconductor; automotive; communications; aerospace; instrumentation; and materials.
 Some of these industries (e.g., automotive) don't specifically advertise for physics graduates, but they do hire.
 Industries such as these are often interested in hiring graduates that can demonstrate a breadth of knowledge, and who have the ability to analyze and solve problems.
 These abilities are well-known to characterize graduates with training in physics.